hritik1999/sitchat/readme.md

 ## Sitchat

-An app that lets users experience there favourite sitcoms.
+An app that lets users experience their favourite sitcoms.